-Name and Age Offices with the Corporation And Subsidiary Banks Principal Occupation During Past Five Years Michael L. Cox 62 President, Chief Executive Officer, Corporation Chief Executive Officer of the Corporation since April 1999; President First Merchants from April 1999 to September 2000; President and Chief Operating Officer, Corporation since August 1998 and from May 1994 to April 1999 respectively; President and Chief Operating Officer, First Merchants from April, 1996 to April 1999; Director, Corporation and First Merchants since December, 1984.(1) Michael C. Rechin 48 Executive Vice President and Chief Operating Officer, Corporation Executive Vice President and Chief Operating Officer, Corporation since November 2005; Executive Vice President, Corporate Banking National City Bank from 1995 to November 2005.(1) Mark K. Hardwick 36 Executive Vice President and Chief Financial Officer, Corporation Executive Vice President and Chief Financial Officer of the Corporation since December 2005; Senior Vice President and Chief Financial Officer from April 2002 to December 2005; Corporate Controller, Corporation from November 1997 to April 2002.
-Robert R. Connors 57 Senior Vice President, Chief Information Officer, Corporation and First Merchants Senior Vice President and Chief Information Officer of the Corporation and First Merchants since January 2006; Senior Vice President of Operations and Technology, Corporation and First Merchants from August 2002 to January 2006; Senior Vice President of Operations and Compliance Officer at First Internet Bank of Indiana from 1999 to 2002.
-Shawn R. Blackburn 53 Senior Vice President of Administrative Services, Corporation Senior Vice President of Administrative Services, Corporation since May 2005; Senior National Bank Examiner, Office of Comptroller of the Currency from 1978 to 2005.
-Kimberly J. Ellington 47 Senior Vice President and Director of Human Resources, Corporation Senior Vice President and Director of Human Resources since 2004; Vice President and Director of Human Resources, Corporation from 1999 to 2004.
-David W. Spade 54 Senior Vice President and Chief Credit Officer, Corporation Senior Vice President and Chief Credit Officer of First Merchants Corporation since February 2007; Vice President and Chief Credit Officer of First Merchants Corporation from December 2006 to February 2007; Executive Vice President and Chief Lending Officer of First Merchants Bank from November 2005 to December 2006; Executive Vice President and Division Chief Credit Officer at Old National Bank from 2002 to 2005; Senior Vice President and Senior Loan Officer at Old National Bank from 1999 to 2002.
+Michael C. Rechin, 49, President and Chief Executive Officer, Corporation (1) Chief Executive Officer of the Corporation since April 2007; Chief Operating Officer, Corporation since November 2005; Executive Vice President, Corporate Banking National City Bank from 1995 to November 2005.(1)

+Mark K. Hardwick, 37, Executive Vice President and Chief Financial Officer, Corporation Executive Vice President and Chief Financial Officer of the Corporation since December 2005; Senior Vice President and Chief Financial Officer from April 2002 to December 2005; Corporate Controller, Corporation from November 1997 to April 2002.

+Jami L. Bradshaw, 45, Senior Vice President and Chief Accounting Officer, Corporation Senior Vice President and Chief Accounting Officer since May 2007; Vice President and Corporate Controller, Corporation from 2006 to May 2007; Assistant Vice President and Assistant Controller from 2002 to 2006.

+Robert R. Connors, 58, Senior Vice President, Chief Information Officer, Corporation and First Merchants Senior Vice President and Chief Information Officer of the Corporation and First Merchants since January 2006; Senior Vice President of Operations and Technology, Corporation and First Merchants from August 2002 to January 2006.

+Kimberly J. Ellington, 48, Senior Vice President and Director of Human Resources, Corporation Senior Vice President and Director of Human Resources since 2004; Vice President and Director of Human Resources, Corporation from 1999 to 2004.

+Jeffrey B. Lorentson, 44, Senior Vice President and Chief Risk Officer, Corporation Senior Vice President and Chief Risk Officer since June 2007; Corporate Controller of First Indiana Bank from June 2006 to June 2007; First Vice President and Corporate Controller of the Corporation from 2003 to 2006; Vice President and Corporate Controller of the Corporation from 2002 to 2003.

+David W. Spade, 55, Senior Vice President and Chief Credit Officer, Corporation Senior Vice President and Chief Credit Officer of the Corporation since February 2007; Vice President and Chief Credit Officer of the Corporation from December 2006 to February 2007;

-(1) Mr. Cox will retire as the President and Chief Executive Officer of the Corporation on April 24, 2007, the date of the Corporation's 2007 annual meeting of shareholders.
-Mr. Rechin will become President and Chief Executive Officer at that time.
+(1) Michael L. Cox retired as the President and Chief Executive Officer of the Corporation on April 24, 2007, the date of the Corporation's annual meeting of shareholders.
+Mr. Rechin became the President and Chief Executive Officer at that time.